AI Workshop: learn to build apps with AI →

 WebRTC stands for Web Real Time Communication.

-It allows to create a direct data communication between browsers.
+It allows you to create direct data connections between browsers.

 You can use it to